ouihopdocs/ouihop-android/README.md

 ## Fulfilling a pedestrian destination (driver)
 `PedestrianDestinationRequestInteractor` is responsible for listening to all created pedestrian destinations.
 The purpose is to use that pedestrian destination to propose a new trip to fulfil this pedestrian destination.

+## Requesting line rules (driver)
+`GetBusLinesInteractor` is responsible for retrieving lines for a certain group.
+The purpose is to reward drivers when they follow a certain order of waypoints that form a transportation line.

+Lines are related to different OuiHop groups.
+They can be retrieved for currently logged-in user.

+To retrieve lines for user, use the method `onAllBusLinesReady`.
+This will return an array of `OuiBusLine` objects that define lines.

+After retrieving lines, you can use `BusLinesTripInteractor` during trip and you should update location with `onLocationUpdated` method and you will get notified with `OnBusLineAwardRewardedListener`